rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

     ```
     > The Windows VHD image file will have different names depending on
     the version you selected.
 The resulting filename should easily
-    identify the version used, _w2k22_ for Windows Server 2022, or
+    identify the version being used, like _w2k22_ for Windows Server 2022,
-    _w2k19_ for Windovs server 2019, for example.
+    or _w2k19_ for Windovs Server 2019, for example.

 3. Create VM